-You are an eligible participant if you are unemployed, a Returner, in employment, or formerly self-employed, and you meet the eligibility criteria at the time of course commencement.
-A Returner was previously referred to as a Homemaker.
-As a returner, you can apply to all courses if you meet the nationality and visa requirements and residency criteria.
-If you’re unemployed or formerly self-employed, all of Galway Business School’s Springboard courses are available to you.
+You are eligible for the Springboard Ireland scheme if you are unemployed, a Returner (previously referred to as a Homemaker), in employment, or formerly self-employed, and you meet the eligibility criteria at the time of course commencement.
+As a Returner you can apply to all courses if you meet the nationality and visa requirements, along with the residency criteria.
+If you’re unemployed or formerly self-employed, all of Galway Business School’s Springboard courses online are available to you.

 I am an Irish citizen.
 Do I have to show proof of residency?

 Yes, Irish nationals must provide proof of residency.
 Galway Business School must ensure all applicants satisfy the residency requirements in order to further submit this documentation to HEA.

 In order to qualify for Springboard funding, all course participants must be able to prove they have lived in the state for three of the last five years regardless of nationality.
 This is merely a formality and you can prove this by submitting utility bills, bank statements or payslips or any other official document that would display your residency in the country within the timeframe required.